Find out what has been happening in our watersheds.

 GLOBE Program Haines School is a GLOBE school.
 Students collect atmosphere data (precipitation, clouds and contrails, and temperature), hydrology data (temperature, pH, dissolved oxygen, turbidity and benthic macroinvertebrates), and phenology data (Frost Tube, green-up and budbust, seaweed)

-Upstream Habitat Assessment In Southeast alaska's small anadromous streams, human-caused obstructions to fish passage most often occur at road crossings.
+Upstream Habitat Assessment In Southeast Alaska's small anadromous streams, human-caused obstructions to fish passage most often occur at road crossings.
 Culverts and bridges may be installed improperly for fish passage, or may have become damaged.
-TWC has creasted a prioritized list of potential culvert replacement projects in the Haines borough that can be viewed with an interactive Google earth ,kmz file by agencies and the community.
+TWC has created a prioritized list of potential culvert replacement projects in the Haines borough that can be viewed with an interactive Google earth .kmz file by agencies and the community.

 Sawmill Creek One of TWCs first projects was to restore a stretch of Sawmill Creek.
 For many years, trash and debris had accumulated in the creek such that it had become obstructed.
 Fish, coho salmon, Dolly Varden and cutthroat trout, were unable to move freely.
 In fact some fish were found living in nearby ditches.
 With the help of Haines School students, the creek was cleaned up, the creek bed restored, and fish transferred from ditches to the creek.